 Culturally Aware Mentoring Resources

+What is CAM?
 We define culturally aware mentoring as mentoring practices in which mentors recognize their own culturally shaped beliefs, perceptions, and judgments and are cognizant of cultural differences and similarities between themselves and their mentees.

 NRMN CAM is an innovative, evidence-based initiative to enhance mentors’ ability to effectively address cultural diversity matters in their research mentoring relationships.
 The CAM approach is supported by evidence that culturally responsive mentoring can be learned and is critical to the success of young scientists of diverse backgrounds.
 CAM consists of two main components: